 Standard, or traditional beds often use a metal rail bed frame that doesn't have the support to hold a mattress on its own and will require a box spring or foundation to support the mattress.

-And becoming much more commonplace: platform beds.
-Platform beds typically use wood or metal slats close together that will support the mattress without any extra materials, ie. no box spring.
+Becoming much more commonplace are platform beds.
+Platform beds typically use wood or metal slats close together that will support the mattress without any extra materials, i.e. no box spring.
 You may even see solid wood beds that categorize as a platform too.

 For a more customizable sleep position, adjustable bases are growing in popularity, and offer numerous health benefits.
 These are less aesthetic-driven and more or less chosen for their practicality.
 An adjustable bed does exactly what it sounds like.
 It adjusts to various positions, like a hospital bed, to elevate the upper half or lower half of your body.
 It's useful for those who like to sit up and watch TV in bed, people dealing with respiratory issues, or for individuals looking to curb their snoring.
 They can only be used with certain types of mattresses such as hybrid, foam, or latex, so check your mattress compatibility before purchasing.